mazimez/laravel-hands-on/README.md

-# Polymorphic Relationship(Part 1)
+# Polymorphic Relationship (Part 2)

-The concept of a polymorphic relationship allows for a single association between two entities to be connected to multiple other entities, regardless of their types.
-In simpler terms, it provides an elegant way to establish connections between one primary table (resource) and multiple secondary tables (resources) while utilizing only one additional table to maintain this relationship.
+In this section, we will explore the versatile concept of polymorphic relationships and their application in different scenarios.
+As demonstrated in Part 1, polymorphic relationships allow us to associate a single resource (table) with multiple resources (tables) through the use of a single extra table.
+However, we can take this approach a step further and not only store IDs but also additional data in the extra table.

 ## Description
-This guide aims to demonstrate the implementation of a polymorphic relationship in the context of adding a new feature for "post comments."
-Currently, "posts" can be "LIKED/UNLIKED" by "users," and the goal is to extend this functionality to the comments on these "posts" as well.
-Traditionally, one might consider creating a separate table, such as `comment_likes`, to handle the likes for comments, but this approach can lead to an excessive number of tables.

-To maintain a streamlined database structure and optimize efficiency, we will leverage Laravel's polymorphic relationships.
-By doing so, we can store the "like" information for different tables, such as `posts` and `post_comments`, without the need to create dedicated tables for each of them.

-In this guide, we will address the implementation in two parts.
-Part 1 will cover the initial setup and configuration of the polymorphic relationship.
+In our current example, we have a table named `post_files` that stores all the files related to a post.
+Now, we want to introduce a new feature allowing users to create albums to store images and videos privately.
+These albums should be specific to each user, and only the user and the admin should have access to view and delete them.

+To implement this feature, one might consider creating another table, such as `user_file`, to store information about the user's files or albums.
+However, this approach would increase the number of tables, and it would lead to a similar situation every time we want to add files to any resource.

+Instead, we will leverage polymorphic relationships to store all files in a single table (`files`), connecting it to different tables like `posts`, `users`, etc.

 ## Files

-The following files have been updated/added in this branch:
+The changes and additions in this branch are reflected in the following files:

-- [2023_07_27_190943_create_likables_table](database/migrations/2023_07_27_190943_create_likables_table.php): This migration adds the new table `likables` to facilitate the polymorphic relationship.
+1. [2023_07_29_183155_create_files_table](database/migrations/2023_07_29_183155_create_files_table.php): This migration creates the new `files` table to store all files in the system.
-- [Post](app/Models/Post.php) and [PostComment](app/Models/PostComment.php): These models have been updated to utilize the polymorphic relationships.
+2. [Post](app/Models/Post.php) and [File](app/Models/File.php): Models have been updated to utilize polymorphic relationships for files.
-- [PostCommentController](app/Http/Controllers/Api/v1/PostCommentController.php): The controller has been modified, and new methods have been added to handle likes on comments.
+3. [PostSeeder](database/seeders/PostSeeder.php) and [UserSeeder](database/seeders/UserSeeder.php): Seeders are updated to use the new `files` table and add some sample data.
+4. [FileFactory](database/factories/FileFactory.php): A new factory for the new file model/table has been added.
+5. [FilePolicy](app/Policies/FilePolicy.php): A policy for the new File model/table has been created.
+6. [UserFileController](app/Http/Controllers/Api/v1/UserFileController.php) and [PostFileController](app/Http/Controllers/Api/v1/PostFileController.php) and other controllers: Controllers are updated to utilize the new `File` model with polymorphic relationships.
-- [v1](routes/api/v1.php): New routes have been added to support likes on comments.
+7. [v1](routes/api/v1.php): New routes have been added for the album feature.
-- [PostSeeder](database/seeders/PostSeeder.php): The seeder has been updated to add sample likes to each comment.
+8. `REMOVED`: The migration and model for `post_likes` are removed.

 ## Instructions

-Please follow these step-by-step instructions to implement the changes and make use of the available resources:
+Please follow the step-by-step instructions below to implement the changes and leverage the available resources effectively:

-1. **Migration Setup**: Begin by creating a migration for the table `likables`, which will serve as the central storage for the like information.
-In this migration, include a `user_id` column for the user table, and utilize the `morphs` method with the `likable` parameter.
-This method automatically adds two columns, `likable_type` and `likable_id`, with `likable` as the prefix.
-These columns will be used to store the IDs and types of different tables.

-2. **Models Configuration**: Update the [Post](app/Models/Post.php) model by commenting out the existing `likers` relationship and creating a new `likers` relationship.
-This new relationship should be of type `morphToMany` and should use the `likables` table.
-While column names for the `likables` table can be explicitly provided, Laravel can handle this automatically.
-For more details, refer to the [Laravel documentation](https://laravel.com/docs/10.x/eloquent-relationships#many-to-many-polymorphic-relations).

-3. **Testing Like Functionality**: After updating the `likers` relationship, test the `post-like-toggle` API.
-Upon calling this API, check the `likers` table to verify that a new entry has been added with `App\Models\Post` in the `likable_type` column and the respective post's ID in the `likable_id` column.
-Laravel utilizes the namespace and model name as the type identifier.

-4. **Implementing Like for PostComment**: Extend the implementation to include `PostComment` by updating the [PostComment](app/Models/PostComment.php) model.
-Add the same `likers` relationship used for the `Post` model.
-Additionally, include a global scope in the `PostComment` model to display the `is_liked` field, indicating whether a comment is liked.
-This setup now enables the `PostComment` model to support the like feature.

-5. **Creating APIs**: Introduce two new routes in [v1](routes/api/v1.php) to handle the `PostComment-like-toggle` API and to list the users who liked a specific `PostComment`.
-Ensure that the `only_user_allowed` middleware is utilized for the toggle API to restrict access to administrators.

-6. **Controller Methods**: Implement the two new API methods in [PostCommentController](app/Http/Controllers/Api/v1/PostCommentController.php).
-These methods will closely resemble those used in [PostLikeController](app/Http/Controllers/Api/v1/PostLikeController.php).
-Utilize the `likers` relationship and the `toggle` method to achieve the desired functionality.
-Additionally, use the `likers` relationship to display the count of likes for each comment in the `index` method.

-7. **Validation of Polymorphic Relationship**: Once the new APIs are ready, call the `postComment-like-toggle` API.
-Upon examination of the `likables` table, you will notice a new entry with `App\Models\PostComment` in the `likable_type` column and the corresponding comment's ID in the `likable_id` column.
-Consequently, the `likables` table becomes the sole repository for storing information about likes for both `posts` and `post_comments`.
-If the need arises to add the like feature to other models, the `likables` table can be effectively utilized, minimizing the need for additional tables.

-8. **Updating PostSeeder**: Finally, update [PostSeeder](database/seeders/PostSeeder.php) to include sample likes for each `PostComment`.
-This step ensures that the database is seeded with relevant data for testing and demonstration purposes.
+1. **Migration Setup**: Begin by creating a new migration for the `files` table.
+This migration should contain a `morphs` method to connect the `files` table to any other table.
+Additionally, add columns like `user_id`, `file_path`, and `type` to store information about the file itself and the user who added it.
+Notably, we are storing actual data in the polymorphic table, which differentiates it from the `likables` table, where we only store the IDs (connections) between tables.

+2. **File Model**: Next, create the [File](app/Models/File.php) model.
+In this model, establish three relationships: `owner`, `user`, and `post`.
+The `owner` relationship represents a `belongsTo` connection with the `User` model, signifying that the user owns the file.
+The `user` and `post` relationships are `morphTo` connections, associating the file with the model it belongs to.
+For instance, if the file is added to a post, the `post` relationship returns the `Post` model; if it's added to a user's album, it returns the `User` model.
+Additionally, remember to use the `withoutGlobalScope` method to remove the global scope applied to the `Post` model, ensuring that the `post` relationship always returns the post model, regardless of its status (active or not).

+3. **Update Post Model**: Modify the [Post](app/Models/Post.php) model to use the new [File](app/Models/File.php) model instead of the old [PostFile](app/Models/PostFile.php) model.
+Replace the `hasMany` relationship `files` with the `morphMany` relationship, utilizing the [File](app/Models/File.php) model to store all file-related information.
+Follow the same process for the `file` relationship.
+Repeat this step for the [User](app/Models/User.php) model as well to add the `files` relationship and enable the `User` model to store files on itself.

+4. **Update PostController**: Adjust the [PostController](app/Http/Controllers/Api/v1/PostController.php) as it currently handles file storage directly using the [PostFile](app/Models/PostFile.php) model in the `store` and `update` methods.
+Update this part to use the `create()` method on the `files` relationship, allowing direct storage of the file path into the new `files` table.
+This way, when you call the post-create API and add files, they will be added to the new `files` table instead of the `post_files` table.
+Note that other methods like `index` and `show` in the controller are already adapted to use the new table since they utilize the `files` relationship.

+5. **Update PostFileController and FilePolicy**: Further update the [PostFileController](app/Http/Controllers/Api/v1/PostFileController.php) since it still attempts to delete from the `PostFile` model. replace the `PostFile` model with the `File` model in the parameter of the `destroy` method.
+Additionally, create a new [FilePolicy](app/Policies/FilePolicy.php) specifically for the new `File` model, as the old policy was designed for the `PostFile` model.
+Note that in this new policy, we create a new method, `deletePostFile`, specifically for handling files related to posts.
+Moreover, when we get `$file` in this method, we use the `post` relationship on it to ensure that this `$file` is connected to a post.
+We also check for other conditions as required.
+By doing so, the `Post` resource is now entirely connected to the `File` model rather than the `PostFile` model.
+Apply a similar approach to the `User` model to enable the addition of the `Album` feature.

+6. **Update Routes**: In the [v1](routes/api/v1.php) file, add routes for user-albums (`user/files`).
+Create three APIs: `index`, `store`, and `delete`.
+Create the [UserFileController](app/Http/Controllers/Api/v1/UserFileController.php) and implement the three methods mentioned above.
+Use the [FilePolicy](app/Policies/FilePolicy.php) created earlier to verify whether the user is allowed to perform these actions.
+Utilize the `files` relationship on the [User](app/Models/User.php) model to retrieve the list of files (album) from any user and enable the addition and deletion of those files.
+With these changes, you can now call these APIs to add files as albums for users, and these files will be stored in the same `files` table as the `Post` files.
+Therefore, there is no need to create another table for this feature.

+7. **Update Seeders**: Update the seeders to incorporate the changes related to polymorphic relationships.
+In the [UserSeeder](database/seeders/UserSeeder.php), when looping through each user to add followers, use the [File](app/Models/File.php) model to first create some sample files for each user.
+Utilize the `for()` method to connect the `File` model with each user and provide the relationship name `owner` as a second parameter.
+This step ensures that the seeder does not attempt to call the `user` relationship on the `File` model, which is intended for another purpose (policy).
+After creating the files and storing them in the `$files` variable, use the `file()` relationship on the [User](app/Models/User.php) model and call the [`saveMany`](https://laravel.com/docs/10.x/eloquent-relationships#the-save-method) method to save multiple files simultaneously.
+Similar adjustments can be made to the [PostSeeder](database/seeders/PostSeeder.php) to add data for the polymorphic relationship.
+Note that adding data for polymorphic relationships in seeders and factories requires a slightly different approach than usual.
+For more details, refer to the [Laravel documentation on morph-to relationships](https://laravel.com/docs/10.x/eloquent-factories#morph-to-relationships).

+8. **Final Step**: Now that the seeders are ready, execute `php artisan migrate:fresh --seed` to add all file data into a single `files` table.
+By following this approach, you can reduce the number of tables in your database while relying on Laravel's powerful relationships and methods for data manipulation instead of custom queries.

+Polymorphic relationships are powerful and can be highly beneficial for implementing unique features.
+However, they can also be complex and challenging to understand fully.
+I recommend focusing on this topic and practicing with your own examples to deepen your understanding.

 ## Note

-- Please be aware that in Part 2 of this guide, we will proceed to remove [2023_05_14_063015_create_post_likes_table](database/migrations/2023_05_14_063015_create_post_likes_table.php) migration and [PostLike](app/Models/PostLike.php) model since they will no longer be needed due to the successful implementation of the polymorphic relationship.
+- After this branch, we will proceed to remove the [2023_05_14_062725_create_post_files_table](database/migrations/2023_05_14_062725_create_post_files_table.php) migration and [PostFile](app/Models/PostFile.php) model, as they are no longer required due to the successful implementation of the polymorphic relationship.
-- also if you have any doubts on `polymorphism` topic or any other topic in this guide, feel free to open a new [discussion](https://github.com/mazimez/laravel-hands-on/discussions) where you can discuss that topic in detail with other developers.
+- If you have any doubts regarding polymorphism or any other topic in this guide, feel free to open a new [discussion](https://github.com/mazimez/laravel-hands-on/discussions) to engage in detailed discussions with other developers.
+- For your convenience, you can use our [Postman collection](https://elements.getpostman.com/redirect?entityId=13692349-4c7deece-f174-43a3-adfa-95e6cf36792b&entityType=collection) to interact with the APIs created in this section.

 ## Reference

-For additional information, you may refer to the following resources:
+For additional information and further insights, you may refer to the following resources:

 1. [Laravel Documentation for Many To Many (Polymorphic)](https://laravel.com/docs/10.x/eloquent-relationships#many-to-many-polymorphic-relations)
 2. [Use Cases for Polymorphic Relationships](https://blog.logrocket.com/polymorphic-relationships-laravel/)